Mark Zuckerberg has a masculine energy problem, but it’s not the one he thinks it is

 As the world becomes more interconnected and complex, the kind of thinking and leadership we need is necessarily inclusive and empathetic.
 The capacity to handle multiple inputs and difficulties simultaneously is, according to the Harvard Business Review, why midlife women are the best at managing complex change.
 It is why a Stanford study found that those who work in a collaborative rather than individual top-down setting are 50 per cent more effective.

-Has Musk actually interacted with any Millennials or Gen-Zs recently?
-The didactic, my-way-or-the-highway approach of the high-status male might work with old-school Boomers who set the pace for Gen-Xers, who had to put up with it if they wanted a job.
-But the world has changed, and for good reason.
-Study after study shows that this one-track thinking doesn’t deliver the best results for men or women.
+The didactic, my-way-or-the-highway approach of the high-status male might have once worked, but study after study shows that this one-track thinking doesn’t deliver the best results for men or women.

-Leadership now – particularly for younger generations who, after all, would make up the bulk of the citizens of Musk’s “republic” – is all about soft power, getting people to follow you because of a shared purpose and mission.
-Has anyone told Musk that the quiet, low-T dude (or dudette) in the corner might be the one with the next brilliant idea?
+Leadership now – particularly for younger generations – is all about soft power, getting people to follow you because of a shared purpose and mission.
+Has anyone told Musk or Zuckerberg that the quiet, low-T dude (or dudette) in the corner might be the one with the next brilliant idea?
 The joke is that the tech industry was built on low-T energy.
-Tech bros were the low-flying, quiet nerds, not the high-status stars on the athletic pitch.
-Yet, by Musk’s own muddied logic, they aren’t leaders – they’re followers.
+Tech bros were the low-flying, quiet nerds, not the high-status agressive players on the athletic pitch.
+Yet, by Musk and now Zuckerberg’s own muddied logic, they aren’t leaders – they’re followers.

-Given that Musk’s idea of conflict resolution involves getting into a cage and fighting Mark Zuckerberg with his bare knuckles, he’s not necessarily the person you’d turn to for thought leadership.
+Given that Musk’s idea of conflict resolution involves getting into a cage and fighting Mark Zuckerberg with his bare knuckles, neither of them are necessarily the person you’d turn to for thought leadership.
 But the worrying thing is, there are a lot of people listening.

 It is a classic example of what Lori Petty in Point Break describes as “too much testosterone around here”, as she walks away from the psycho bank robber surfer and her new FBI beau.

 Luckily, most of us are not living in an Ayn Rand/Hobbesian dystopia of male conquerors just yet.
-In fact, the direction of travel in the last century – with the acknowledgement of racism and the inclusion of those with different ideas about gender and sexuality – has all been about empathetic expansion: thinking about what it is like to be someone else and how we can make them feel equal and welcome them into the leadership tent.
+In fact, the direction of travel in the last century has been about empathetic expansion: how we can make people feel equal and welcome them into the leadership tent.

-And ironically, Musk’s mantra especially doesn’t work in a world where AI can handle the linear thinking tasks and multitasking is what makes the rest of us human.
+And ironically, Musk/Zuckeberg machismo mantra especially doesn’t work in a world where AI can handle the linear thinking tasks and multitasking and empathy is what makes the rest of us human.
 Yes, I can run a company and put on a load of laundry, be on a call, and text a kid about which train she should catch – to have an alternative single-minded, one-track approach would be a disaster.

 Of course, these facts will be dismissed by truth-denying, Trump-style man-babies who want everyone to do what they say.
-What they are yet to realise is that we will have the last word.
+But those looking at the evidence will have the last word on this.
 And that word is no.

 Eleanor Mills is the author of ‘Much More to Come: Lessons on the Mayhem and Magnificence of Midlife’, which is published by HarperCollins